tonyzhao626/spectrum-allocation/README.md

-# Spectrum Dashboard
+# Spectrum Allocation Dashboard
-US spectrum allocation charts with 2 tables and gantt charts.
-Used React as front-end and Node.js, Express as backend
+US spectrum allocation dashboard
+It has tables and charts such as gantt charts.

+## Tech Stack

+- React
+- Redux
+- Typescript
+- Node.js
+- Express.js